loeeeee/immich-in-lxc/README.md

 Because we are install Immich instance in a none docker environment, some DNS lookup will not work.
 For instance, we need to change the URL inside `Administration > Settings > Machine Learning Settings > URL` to `http://localhost:3003`, otherwise the web server cannot communicate with the ML backend.

-Additionally, for LXC with CUDA or Quick Sync support enabled, one needs to go to `Administration > Settings > Video Transcoding Settings > Hardware Acceleration > Acceleration API` and select `NVENC` (for CUDA) or `Quick Sync` (for Intel Quick Sync) to explicitly use the GPU to do the transcoding.
+Additionally, for LXC with CUDA or other GPU Transcoding support enabled, one needs to go to `Administration > Settings > Video Transcoding Settings > Hardware Acceleration > Acceleration API` and select your GPU Transcoding (e.g., `NVENC` - for CUDA) to explicitly use the GPU to do the transcoding.

 ## Update the Immich instance